 There are no special packaging or container size requirements.
 Pakistan generally follows Codex rules for packaging requirements, and generally accepts packaging material if allowed in the exporting country.
 Most foodstuffs are imported in consumer-ready packaging.
-A notable exception is vegetable oil.
-Pakistan requires that refined vegetable oil be imported in bulk for re-packaging.
+Pakistan generally accepts imported food as packaged in the exporting country.
+A notable exception, however, is food packaging for vegetable oil.
+Pakistan requires refined vegetable oil to be imported in bulk for re-packaging, a requirement aimed at encouraging local packaging and saving foreign exchange.
 Pakistan does not have any packaging requirements related to environmental concerns, such as waste disposal or recycling.